jmfieldman/CombineEx/README.md

 ) -> AnyCancellable?
 ```

-This `sink` automatically binds the cancellable to the lifetime of the specified object, with automatic garbage collection
-that removes the cancellable from the object if the cancellable completes before the object is deallocated.
+This `sink` automatically binds the cancellable to the lifetime of the specified object, with automatic garbage collection that removes the cancellable from the object if the cancellable completes before the object is deallocated.

-This is useful when starting publishers from within the lifetime of longer-lived objects such as UIViewControllers or
-Services/Managers, and not needing to explicitly deal with collections of AnyCancellable.
+This is useful when starting publishers from within the lifetime of longer-lived objects such as UIViewControllers or Services/Managers.
+You'll never need to explicitly deal with collections of AnyCancellables again, unless your use case requires access for premature cancellation.